mongodb-developer/social-app-demo/README.md

 > You can reference the [Atlas Data API docs](https://www.mongodb.com/docs/atlas/api/data-api-resources) for more information.

 In the `fetchOptions` variable, you will need to define the `method` and `headers` properties.
 The method should be set to `POST` and the headers should include a `Content-Type`, `Access-Control-Request-Headers`, and `api-key`.

+> You can access your environment variables using the `process.env` object.

 In the `fetchBody` variable, you will need to define the `dataSource`, which is your Cluster name, the `database` name, and the `collection` name.